limamelhadjbrahim/car_data_analysis/README.md

 ```

 ### Step 3: Build the Docker Image 🏗️
+(This step may take several minutes)
 Build the Docker image using the following command:
 ```bash
 docker build -t car_data_analysis .
 ```